Skip to Main Content

 VIEW the videos:

-Go to Blackboard to the Journal link and post to the "Exploring Spirituality & Privilege, Islamophobia, & Anti-Semitism" journal.
+Go to Brightspace and complete the "Exploring Spirituality & Privilege, Islamophobia, & Anti-Semitism" journal.

 The 5-question multiple-choice quiz will be on the assigned readings and videos.

 In this session we will look at the role of spirituality in counseling, as well as religious privilege and oppression.
 Intersectional experiences of race, sexuality, gender, and spirituality are highlighted.
-The experience of ageism in school psychology is introduced.
 We will discuss counseling strategies that address oppression and work toward increasing psychological freedom.

 Students should reflect on each prompt and write their responses in clear language and fully supported with details and examples.
 The following grading rubric will be used: Journal Rubric.